 Dell XPS 7390 is a perfect laptop, particularly for digital art.
 It comes with the new-gen 13.4-inch anti-reflective screen infinity-edge touch screen, best suited for a stylus.

-32GB of RAM and 512GB of SSD makes it an unbeatable beast in the touchscreen domain.
-Powered by a powerful 10th generation i7-1065G7.
+32GB of RAM and 512GB of SSD making it an unbeatable beast in the touchscreen domain Powered by a powerful 10th generation Intel Core i7-1065G7.
 XPS 7390 comes with integrated Intel Iris Plus graphics.

 The combined package of these features makes the XPS 7390 capable of handling multiple drawing software at once.

-Priced at the upper band of $1729, XPS might feel expensive but the features it offers are close to the best in the segment.
+The XPS 13 has a battery life of up to 10 hours.
+Priced at the upper band of $1250, XPS might feel expensive but the features it offers are close to the best in the segment.

 Dimensions: 18.5 x 11.75 x 3.25 inches | Screen Type: Anti-reflective IPS | Screen Size: 13.4 Inches | Resolution: 1920 x 1200 pixels, FHD | Processor speed: Up to 3.9 GHz | Graphics processor: Intel Iris Plus | Operating System: Windows 10 Home | RAM – 32GB | Storage: 512GB SSD | Weight: 5.99 pounds | | Connectivity: Wi-Fi 6, Bluetooth

 - Dedicated GPU